anzenker/master_thesis_anzenker_2025/docs/commands.md

 ```

 **(3) Extract read IDs**
-First column in a SAM file holds the read ID, and the 5th column holds the mapping quality (MAPQ).
+The first column in a SAM file contains the read ID, and the fifth column contains the mapping quality (MAPQ).
 This command checks the first column to ensure it is not a header row (starts with @) and checks each 5th row to see if it is greater than 0.
-From all rows complying with these conditions, the read ID is written into a TXT file.
+From all rows that comply with these conditions, the read ID is written to a TXT file.

 ```
 awk '$1 !~ /^@/ && $5 > 0 {print $1}' cs_mapped.sam > read_ids.txt